atata-framework/atata.io/_includes/components/base-components/field.md

 Represents the base class for the field controls.
 It can be used for HTML elements containing content (like `<h1>`, `<span>`, etc.) representing content as a field value, as well as for `<input>` and other elements.

-The only abstract member of ``Field`2`` is `protected abstract T GetValue()` method that is required to be overridden.
+The only abstract member of `Field<TValue, TOwner>` is `protected abstract TValue GetValue()` method that is required to be overridden.
 Value of the field can be input's value attribute, some other attribute, text content or a set of data.
 {:.warning}

 Inherited class can support `[Format]`, `[Culture]` and other settings attributes.